Version Control of Speaker Recognition Systems: Server-side deployment

 \subsection{Server-side architecture}

-In server-side deployment, both speech engine executation and user profile storage happen on backend servers, which is the opposite of device-side deployment.
-The biggest advantage of server-side deployment is that, the user device only needs to perform very simple operations, such as obtaining the enrollment audio from the user, and communication with the servers.
+In server-side deployment, both speech engine execution and user profile storage happen on backend servers, which is the opposite of device-side deployment.
+The biggest advantage of server-side deployment is that the user device only needs to perform very simple operations, such as obtaining the enrollment audio from the user, and communication with the servers.
 All complicated logic and resource-intensive tasks will be implemented on the servers.
+This kind of deployment is usually preferred for very low-end devices such as smart TV remote controllers.

-The typical architecture of server-side deployment can be illustrated in Fig.~\ref{fig:all_server_infra}: \begin{itemize} \item During the enrollment stage, the user device first uploads the enrollment audio to the backend database via the frontend reverse proxy server; next, the speech engine on the cloud computing server generates the user profile based on the enrollment audio; and finally, the user profile will be stored in the backend database.
-Both the enrollment audio and the user profile are stored together with the user's unique ID. \item During runtime stage, the user device sends the runtime audio together with a set of candidate user IDs to the frontend server; the frontend will fetch the profiles for the candidate users from the backend database, and send them together with the runtime audio to the cloud computing server; finally, the speech engine on the cloud computing server will send the recognition result back to the user device. \end{itemize}
+The typical architecture of server-side deployment can be illustrated in Fig.~\ref{fig:all_server_infra}: \begin{itemize} \item During the enrollment stage, the user device first uploads the enrollment audio to the backend database via the frontend reverse proxy server (a ``master" node); next, the speech engine on the cloud computing server (a ``worker" node) generates the user profile based on the enrollment audio; and finally, the user profile will be stored in the backend database.
+Both the enrollment audio and the user profile are stored together with the user's unique ID. \item During the runtime stage, the user device sends the runtime audio together with a set of candidate user IDs to the frontend server; the frontend will fetch the profiles for the candidate users from the backend database, and send them together with the runtime audio to the cloud computing server; finally, the speech engine on the cloud computing server will send the recognition result back to the user device. \end{itemize}

 The request and response schema for enrollment and runtime stages can be roughly described as below: \lstset{backgroundcolor=,basicstyle= \ttfamily}